iopipe/iopipe-python/README.md

 ### Logging Plugin

-The IOpipe agent comes bundled with a logging plugin that allows you to attach IOpipe to the `logging` module.
+The IOpipe agent comes bundled with a logging plugin that allows you to attach IOpipe to the `logging` module so that you can see your log messages in the IOpipe dashboard.

 Here's an example of how to use the logging plugin: